MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file:

+- DB_USER=yourname
+- DB_HOST=localhost
+- DB_NAME=db_name
+- DB_PASSWORD=yourpassword
+- DB_PORT=5432
+- PORT=8021

 <!-- Getting Started -->